 Valencia must grant requests to review within a reasonable time but in no case more than 45 days after the request is received.
 Valencia must respond to reasonable requests for explanations and interpretations of the records.

 A signed and dated document that includes specification of the records to be disclosed, the purpose of the disclosure and the identity of the person to whom records will be disclosed.
-A written consent form can be accessed by clicking here (pdf).
+A written consent form can be accessed here: Student Consent to Release Education Records.

 To avoid violations of FERPA rules, do not: